-The Sherfy Farm is on Emmitsburg Road about a mile south of town (39.80329° N, 77.248849° W; map; Tour map: Emmitsburg Road).
-At the time of the battle the fifty acre farm was owned by Reverend Joseph Sherfy and included the famous Peach Orchard to the south of Wheatfield Road as well as both Big and Little Round Tops and the Devil’s Den.
-The house is the original house built in the 1840’s and still displays bullet holes in its brickwork, signs of the fierce fighting that took place around it on July 2nd and 3rd, 1863.
+The Sherfy Farm at Gettysburg is on Emmitsburg Road about a mile south of town (Emmitsburg Road tour map).
+At the time of the battle the fifty acre farm was owned by Reverend Joseph Sherfy.
+It included the famous Peach Orchard to the south of Wheatfield Road along with both Big and Little Round Tops and the Devil’s Den.
+The house is the original house built in the 1840’s.
+You can still see bullet holes in its brickwork, signs of the fierce fighting that took place around it on July 2nd and 3rd.
 The current barn replaced the original, which had been used by the Confederates as a field hospital but had burned during the battle.

 One soldier from the 77th New York Infantry who observed it wrote, “As we passed the scene of conflict on the left was a scene more than unusually hideous.
 Blackened remains marked the spot where, on the morning of the 3rd, stood a large barn.
 It had been used as a hospital.
 It had taken fire from the shells of the hostile batteries, and had quickly burned to the ground.
 Those of the wounded not able to help themselves were destroyed by the flames, which in a moment spread through the straw and dry material of the building.
 The crisped and blackened limbs, heads and other portions of bodies lying half consumed among the heaps of ruins and ashes made up one of the most ghastly pictures ever witnessed, even on the field of war.”

-The Sherfys cleaned, replanted, and rebuilt, and for years sold peaches from the famous orchard.
+The Sherfys cleaned, replanted, and rebuilt.
+For years they sold peaches from their famous orchard.
 It was a popular destination for the men who had fought in its fields, and one wall of the house was reportedly covered by photographs of veterans who had fought there.
 The farm today is owned by the National Park Service and the house is rented out.